 Time Required to Earn an MBA

 The traditional full-time MBA program takes two years to complete.
-It takes four semesters of full-time coursework to complete, coinciding with the university's schedule.
-Students are enrolled with a full-time course load, typically beginning their semester in late August or early September and completing all work required for the degree by May or June of the second year.
+It takes four semesters of coursework to complete, coinciding with the university's schedule.
+Full-time MBA students typically begin their semester in late August or early September and complete all work required for the degree by May or June of the second year.

-Working professionals often enroll in part-time programs.
+Part-time MBA programs are often designed for working professionals.
 Students take their classes either at night or on the weekends, and their course load depends on what they believe they're able to handle per semester.
-These courses are often taken online.
+Courses may also be available online.

 Although their length varies from school to school, accelerated MBA programs generally take at least a year to finish.
 Students do not adhere to the standard university schedule for these programs.
-Those enrolled in these programs may only get one-week winter vacations, and they may be required to take courses all summer instead of receiving the standard vacation.
+Those enrolled in these programs may only get one-week winter vacations, and they may be required to take courses throughout the summer instead of receiving the standard vacation.

-This program is similar to the full-time MBA program, though it is meant for working professionals who've been involved in their profession for many years, often ten or more.
+Similar in format to the full-time MBA program, the executive MBA is a two-year program for professionals who have several years of work experience.
 Classes are geared toward the knowledge and experience level of existing managers and supervisors within specific businesses.

 Undergraduate students also have the option of pursuing dual degree programs that would result in a bachelor's degree and an MBA.
 For these programs, schools usually offer baccalaureate students the option to begin their MBA coursework during their senior year of college and continue throughout the summer, then into the next school year.
-They can ultimately finish their MBA after just one year beyond their undergraduate studies.
+Students can ultimately finish their MBA after just one year beyond their undergraduate studies.

 MBA Program Overview

-The Master of Business Administration (MBA) is a graduate degree earned by those looking to either enter or excel further in the business world.
-Individuals apply to MBA programs from all walks of life, including directly out of a bachelor's degree program, after working an entry-level position for a few years or having worked within the private or public sector for many years.
+The MBA is a graduate degree earned by those looking to either enter or excel further in the business world.
+Individuals apply to MBA programs from all walks of life, including directly out of a bachelor's degree program, after working an entry-level position for a few years, or after having worked within the private or public sector for many years.
 In MBA programs, students take a core set of fundamental business courses.
 From there they can choose a specialization in which to take elective courses.
 Elective options vary by school, but they can include: